 What are the benefits of niacinamide?

-Niacinamide nurtures the skin in tons of ways and is a particularly excellent brightener.
+Niacinamide nurtures the skin in a myriad of ways and is a particularly excellent brightener.
 It supports the skin barrier, balances the skin's natural oils and helps it retain moisture, and is a powerful antioxidant.
 It also minimizes the appearance of pores, wrinkles, and fine lines.
-The real question is, what doesn't it do?

 Is niacinamide safe to use every day?

 It sure is!
-When applied topically, most people find they can reap vitamin B3 skin benefits by using niacinamide daily.
-It's always smart to do a patch test just in case and check labels for instructions and irritating ingredients like parabens and synthetics.
+When applied topically, most find they can reap vitamin B3 skin benefits by using niacinamide daily.
+It's always smart to do a patch test before trying anything new.
+Check labels for irritating ingredients like parabens and synthetics.

 How long does it take for niacinamide to start working on the skin?

-Like with any new ingredient you use on the skin, patience is key.
+As with any new ingredient you use on the skin, patience is key.
 Most people start seeing noticeable improvements in skin tone and hydration levels after about a month.
-Everybody is different, so stay consistent and give it time to work its magic!
+Everybody’s skin is different, so stay consistent and give it time to work its magic.

 Does niacinamide exfoliate skin?

 Kind of.
-Niacinamide's activity can kick off gentle exfoliating effects, but it's best used in conjunction with tried and true exfoliators like salicylic acid.
+Niacinamide's activity can kick off gentle exfoliating effects, but it's best used in conjunction with tried and true exfoliators like glycolic acid.

 Is niacinamide the same as niacin?

 Nope!
-Although we get why you'd be confused.
 Niacinamide and niacin are both forms of vitamin B3, but they differ in chemical structure.
-Each form is good for specific applications, like niacin for dietary health and niacinamide for encouraging gorgeous skin!
-Pro tip: Niacin can cause the skin to flush, so be sure that you're buying a product with the right ingredient.
+Each form is good for specific applications; we recommend niacin for dietary health and niacinamide for encouraging gorgeous skin.

 How often should I use niacinamide?